 Every time you update anything in production there is a potential to introduce bugs or other unintended changes.
 Load testing can help eliminate some of those potential liabilities by running a test after every code or content update.

 What is performance testing?

 Performance testing typically gauges different metrics related to the performance of a website or web application.
-Website performance testing can measure page load speeds, time to first byte, time to interaction and other performance metrics.
-Performance testing as it relates to load testing typically records how these performance metrics are impacted by adding additional load to the system.
-Even if you’re using a giant list of application monitoring tools, there are still a number of variables that can affect the results of performance testing, from the underlying hardware running the system (including CPU, RAM, dick I/O), available bandwidth, database reads and writes, and complexity of the code used in the system.
-After running a performance test, you may be able to identify which components impacted the results and tweak those components to improve the performance of the web site, and this should be true for various types of web applications.
+Website testing measures page load speeds, time to first byte, time to interaction, and other metrics.
+Performance testing as it relates to load testing typically records how these metrics are impacted by adding additional demand onto the system.
+Even if you’re using multiple app monitoring tools, there are still a number of variables that can affect the test results, from the underlying hardware running the system (including CPU, RAM, disk I/O), available bandwidth, database reads and writes, and complexity of the code used in the system.
+After running a test, can identify which components impacted the results and tweak those components for improving website performance.
+This should be true for various types of web apps as well.